Nevermore233/PGpath/README.md

 sample1_L002_R2_001.fastq.gz
 ```

+All R1 and R2 files belonging to the same sample are jointly used for k-mer counting.

+### 5.6 Recursive Search

-If FASTQ files are stored in nested subdirectories, add `--recursive`:
+By default, PGpath searches FASTQ files only in the provided folder.
+Use `--recursive` if FASTQ files are stored in nested subdirectories:

 ```bash
 python pgpath.py \